-Some activities or expenses require prior approval.
-These items include using Federal IDEA Part C funds for: (1) equipment (with per unit costs of \$5,000 or more); (2) participant support costs (such as training or travel costs for non-employees); (3) construction or renovation of facilities; or (4) rent, occupancy or space maintenance costs.
-For any activity or expense listed under Section III of this application that requires OSEP prior approval, please mark an "X" in the right hand column of the chart below.
-Although the State will be required to submit supporting documentation for any expenses that require OSEP prior approval, you do not need to include this documentation with Section III.
+Some direct costs require prior approval.
+These items include using Federal IDEA Part C funds to pay for: (1) equipment and (2) construction or renovation of facilities.

-Approval of the State's FFY 2019 application and Section III does not constitute OSEP's approval of these expenses.
+For any activity or expense listed under Section III of this application that requires OSEP prior approval, mark an "X" in the chart below and submit supporting documentation.

+Approval of the State's FFY 2025 application does not constitute OSEP's approval of these expenses unless specifically referenced.
 (Add rows as needed)